Democratic Senate candidates urge eliminating filibuster and passing bill protecting abortion rights

 Republican Senate candidates touted the draft's contents as a long-awaited victory, 49 years after the Roe v.
 Wade ruling.

-"A victory for human life," said Arizona US Senate GOP candidate Jim Lamon.
+"A victory for human life," said Arizona US Senate Republican candidate Jim Lamon.
 Another Arizona Senate GOP candidate, Blake Masters, tweeted: "Bye bye Roe."

-"They are only leaking this in order to put pressure on and intimidate the Court before the decision officially comes down," tweeted Brooks.
+"They are only leaking this in order to put pressure on and intimidate the Court before the decision officially comes down," the Alabama Senate hopeful said.
 "Pray for life and that justice is done."

 The-CNN-Wire